 Terpene: [broadly]: any of numerous hydrocarbons found especially in essential oils, resins, and balsams.

 While terpenes are found throughout much of the natural world, they’re especially prominent in the cannabis plant.
-In fact, cannabis is unique — it contains many terpenes that are normally only found in one or two other plant species (we’ll get to specific examples of that soon!).
+In fact, marijuana is unique — it contains many terpenes that are normally only found in one or two other plant species (we’ll get to specific examples of that soon).
 Most of these compounds are produced alongside cannabinoids in the flowering tops, or buds, of mature cannabis.
 For conceptual purposes, you can think of terpenes as being very similar to essential oils.

-While there are at least 150 terpenes that can be found in any given cannabis phenotype, some of these terpenes are more common than others.
-Of course, terpene profiles vary from strain to strain; that’s part of what gives certain cannabis cultivars their trademark scents and flavors.
+While there are at least 150 terpenes that can be found in any given phenotype, some of these terpenes are more common than others.
+Of course, terpene profiles vary from strain to strain; that’s part of what gives certain marijuana cultivars their trademark scents and flavors.
 The most common terpenes include:

 This terpene can be found in mangos, hops, and basil.
 According to a 2010 metabolic analysis of 11 popular strains, it’s also the most prevalent terpene in cannabis.
 Many users find that myrcene reduces pain and promotes deep relaxation.
 Studies show that the terpene is able to relax motor neurons and lengthen sleeping times.

-One of the most noticeable terpenes in cannabis, limonene endows the strains it’s found in with a delicious citrus flavor.
+One of the most noticeable terpenes in marijuana, limonene endows the strains it’s found in with a delicious citrus flavor.
 It stimulates and vitalizes the mind, and may have a wide spectrum of health benefits.

 Limonene reduces anxiety and stress and seems to biochemically address problems like inflammation, chronic pain, and even cancer.
 It’s also highly bioavailable.

-Found in fragrant plants like nutmeg, apples, and lilacs, terpinolene gives cannabis strains like Jack Herer some of their trademark piney flavors.
+Found in fragrant plants like nutmeg, apples, and lilacs, terpinolene gives marijuana strains like Jack Herer some of their trademark piney flavors.
 Like myrcene, terpinolene is highly sedating and seems to promote good sleep.
 Terpinolene also shows medical potential as a powerful anti-proliferant that slows the growth of cancer cells.

 This terpene activates the endocannabinoid system so strongly that some researchers feel it should be reclassified as a cannabinoid.
-Indeed, a 2011 study by cannabis pioneer Dr. Ethan Russo called β-caryophyllene “the first proven phytocannabinoid beyond the cannabis genus”.
+Indeed, a 2011 study by Dr. Ethan Russo called β-caryophyllene “the first proven phytocannabinoid beyond the cannabis genus”.
 In other words, β-caryophyllene and the human body go hand in hand.